dev-Toumeh/my-documents/nvim/config.md

   - sudo EDITOR=vim visudo
   - take the nvim from the path (the path will end with bin) and than add the path to the "Defaults secure_path"

+## use sudo with nvim plugins
+ - sudo -E nvim